 Try Nostalgia free for one photo

 Upload one inherited photo to see how Photo Insight reads it before any AI runs.
 No credit card.
-10 free restores a month.
+30 never-expire welcome restores to start.